VeronikaRuliskova/help/docs/testing-your-campaign.md

 Testing your campaign before you send it to thousands of people is essential as you may spot a tiny mistake that could harm your brand or business.

 To test your campaign:
-1. Create a campaign and reach the Review step
+1. Reach the Review step
 2. Click Test Campaign to test your campaign
 3. Enter a mobile phone number you want to receive the campaign’s message on
 4. Click Test Campaign